 In a network that already includes load balancing (either with load balancers or routers) for traffic redundancy, two or more FortiGates can be integrated into the load balancing configuration using the FortiGate Session Life Support Protocol (FGSP).
-The external load balancers or routers can distribute sessions among the FortiGates and the FGSP performs session synchronization of IPv4 and IPv6 TCP, UDP, ICMP, expectation, and NAT sessions and IPsec tunnels to keep the session tables of the FortiGates synchronized.
+The external load balancers or routers can distribute sessions among the FortiGates and the FGSP performs session synchronization of IPv4 and IPv6 TCP, SCTP, UDP, ICMP, expectation, and NAT sessions and IPsec tunnels to keep the session tables of the FortiGates synchronized.
 If one of the FortiGates fails, session failover occurs and active sessions fail over to the FortiGates that are still operating.
 This failover occurs without any loss of data.
 As well, the external routers or load balancers will detect the failover and re-distribute all sessions to the peers that are still operating.

 The FortiGates operate as peers that process traffic and synchronize sessions with other FortiGates in the cluster.
 An FGSP cluster can include from 2 to 16 FortiGates.
 Adding more FortiGates increases the CPU and memory required to keep all of the FortiGates synchronized.
 So depending on your network conditions, adding too many FortiGates to an FGSP cluster may reduce overall performance.

 The FortiGates in the FGSP cluster must be the same model and be running the same firmware version.
 You use the

 config system cluster-sync command to configure FGSP between the FortiGates and the